-Dozens of ill cruise ship passengers treated in Rotterdam
+Cruise ship moors in Rotterdam with dozens of ill passengers

-THE HAGUE, Netherlands (AP) — Dutch emergency services say that dozens of sick passengers on a cruise ship that has moored in Rotterdam have been kept onboard for treatment.
+THE HAGUE, Netherlands (AP) — Dozens of cruise ship passengers who fell ill during their voyage were temporarily held on board Thursday after the liner moored in the Dutch port city of Rotterdam.

-The sickened passengers were on board the AIDAperla, which arrived in Rotterdam on Thursday morning.
+The sickened passengers were on board the AIDAperla.
+The ship’s German operator Aida Cruises said in a statement that crew increased hygiene measures after “gastro intestinal infections occurred among passengers.”

-The ship’s German operator Aida Cruises says in a statement that crew increased hygiene measures after “gastro intestinal infections occurred among passengers.”
+Local emergency services said in a statement that 70 passengers reported feeling sick and received treatment onboard.

-Local emergency services say in a statement that 70 passengers reported feeling sick and received treatment onboard the liner.
-By late morning, the emergency services said that half of the sickened passengers had recovered and were able to take part in excursions in the port city.
+By early afternoon, port authorities and the cruise company said that all passengers were being allowed on and off the ship.

 Most Read Nation & World Stories